Set your location

 APPLICATION

-The types of information we collect are defined in the Act as Personal Information, Sensitive Information and Health Information (“Information”).
+The categories of information CCT collects are defined in the Act as Personal Information, Sensitive Information and Health Information (“Information”).

-1.3 Health Information Health information is personal information that is also information or an opinion about the physical, mental or psychological health of an individual, a disability of an individual, an individual's expressed wishes for the future provision of their healthcare, or a health service provided to an individual.
-Health information also includes personal information that is collected to provide a health service or in connection with the donation of an individual's body parts, organs or body substances, or personal information that is genetic information about an individual that is predictive of the individual's health.
+Health information is personal information that is also information or an opinion about the physical, mental or psychological health of an individual, a disability of an individual, an individual's expressed wishes for the future provision of their healthcare, or a health service provided to an individual.

 We collect Information from individuals both to whom we provide, and who help us provide, our services.
 This includes persons with cancer and their next of kin, employees, job applicants, donors, research study participants, recipients of support services, participants in advocacy campaigns, participants in education and training programs, health promotion projects or fundraising campaigns, health professionals, suppliers, volunteers, users of our social media pages and applications and our service providers.